"5 Minutes to Convince" Contest

 – Relevance of the business model and professional objectives.

-– The project must constitute the primary business activity planned.
+– The project must constitute the applicant’s primary intended business activity.

 More info on the categories…